Related image

 Dozens of aspiring artists gathered Saturday at the St. Laurent Boulevard site to design a nearly 170-metre-long mural on the construction wall.
 Read more

-• Wednesday, June 22, 2016 9:14 AM | Anonymous
+• Wednesday, June 22, 2016 9:14 AM | Deleted user

 Vancouver, BC | Inspired chefs and at-home cooks can feast their eyes at Fin to Tail, a new event from the Vancouver Aquarium Marine Science Centre, featuring cooking demonstrations from the city’s hottest Ocean Wise® chefs.
 Seafood lovers will learn from the pros, including Chef Jonathan Chuy of La Mezcaleria, Chef Clement Chan of Torafuku, Chef Ned Bell of Vancouver Aquarium’s Ocean Wise culinary team as well as top talent from Fresh Ideas Start Here (F.I.S.H.)
 Read more

-• Wednesday, June 22, 2016 9:10 AM | Anonymous
+• Wednesday, June 22, 2016 9:10 AM | Deleted user

 The project spearheaded by Dr. E. Leigh Syms of the Manitoba Museum, is only the fourth time there has been any archaeological excavating on the banks of the Red River beside the St. Andrews Dam and Lock in Lockport.
 Read more